operator-playground/contribute-guide/README.md

       ![Stackconfig.json](_attachments/tutorial.jpg)

+   **NOTE:**
-   Users can contribute more than 1 .md file as part of the user guide content.
+1. Users can contribute more than 1 .md file as part of the user guide content.

-   **NOTE:** The userguide follows a flat file structure (all the files should be in the root of the stack folder) and cannot be in a nested structure.
+2. The userguide follows a flat file structure (all the files should be in the root of the stack folder) and cannot be in a nested structure.